 Right Brain Or Left Brain?

 There’s a philosophy among some designers and artists that the creative process, being, well, creative, should be less restrained and more intuitive.
-“Going with your gut” and engaging your “right brain” are the most important things, so the argument goes, to harnessing maximum creativity.
+“Going with your gut” and engaging your “right-brain” are the most important things, so the argument goes, to harnessing maximum creativity.

-Which is great, if you’re a more free spirited creative who shines through relentless experimentation and abstract investigating.
+Which is great, if you’re a more free-spirited creative who shines through relentless experimentation and abstract investigating.
 I’m not too sure I buy into the idea that people use one side of their brains more than the other, but the general idea of certain people being more suited to certain work styles is pretty valid.

 Right brained freedom is fine and all, if that’s who you are as a designer.
 But if, like me, you consider yourself more methodical in your approach (in case you couldn’t tell, I’m much more a “Jenny” type of cook – and designer – than a “David”) that’s perfectly fine as well.

-Left brain dominant people are no less creative than right brained ones, and there’s even plenty of evidence to suggest that control and limitations actually help boost your creativity in many cases.
+Left brain dominant people are no less creative than right-brained ones, and there’s even plenty of evidence to suggest that control and limitations actually help boost your creativity in many cases.
 If you’ve ever been to design school or taken a class in any creative discipline, you’ll know that instructors rarely tell you to “do whatever you want.”
 They give you guidelines and limitations to work inside of, which at first might seem to be limiting your creativity.
 But a wise instructor knows that the opposite is actually true.

 The creative process usually goes faster if you plan ahead and work inside of limits.
-Simply jumping in is not only confusing to many people, it’s more likely to be non-productive if you don’t have the right temperament for it.
+Simply jumping in is not only confusing to many people, but it’s also more likely to be non-productive if you don’t have the right temperament for it.
 If you find yourself struggling with conventional creative wisdom that tells you to “just dive in,” try doing the opposite of that instead.